WideLearning/notes/Bayesian inference.md

 - [[inference methods]]
 - [[Pyro]] (not finished)

-## Books about it
+## Books

-- Statistical Rethinking: A Bayesian Course with Examples in R and Stan
+- Richard McElreath. _Statistical Rethinking: A Bayesian Course with Examples in R and Stan_
-- Probability Theory: The Logic of Science
+- Edwin Thompson Jaynes. _Probability Theory: The Logic of Science_